Our Law Firm Tackles Tough Cases

 Tire blowout accidents should never occur.
 If truck drivers and trucking companies regularly check their tires, they should notice when tires become worn and replace them before they blow out.
 Unfortunately, not all trucking companies or truck drivers take such precautions, and in many instances they may purchase retread or reconditioned tires, instead of new.
 As your attorney, we can investigate why your accident happened and stand up for your rights.

 How the contents of a truck are loaded can make a big difference in the truck's stability.
-If the truck's contents are not secured and balanced equally on both sides or each end, the truck can become very dangerous to drive since the contents may shift on the road.
+If the truck's contents are not secured and balanced equally on both sides or on each end, the truck can become very dangerous to drive since the contents may shift on the road.

 Proving that a truck was not loaded correctly and caused a serious accident can be very difficult.
 That's why it's important that you contact our law firm as soon as possible.
 We can search for the evidence you need to hold the responsible party accountable for their actions.